vhrique/easycm/README.md

 # pycm

-A simple python package to plot confusion matrices
+A simple python package to plot confusion matrices.